nenyiarkaah/mint-account-service/readme.md

 ## Mint Account - Microservice

 A Lesson in separating out account responsibilities from the monolithic mint service.
-The patterns and practice was taken from [CRUD Microservice with AkkaHttp](https://medium.com/se-notes-by-alexey-novakov/crud-microservice-with-akkahttp-c914059bcf9f).
+The patterns and practice are from [CRUD Microservice with AkkaHttp](https://medium.com/se-notes-by-alexey-novakov/crud-microservice-with-akkahttp-c914059bcf9f).

 ##### Functionality
 - The ability to create an account given the account name doesn't already exist.